syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ## Reset the old custom view marker

-If you add any view for marker by using `CustomView` property from `MarkerSelected` event, then the corresponding view will be applied to the selected marker.
-Custom view will be added continuously for all the selected marker, but don’t have option to reset the old one.
-Now you can achieve this by using the `ResetOldSelectedView` property.
+If you add any view for marker using `CustomView` property from `MarkerSelected` event, then the corresponding view will be applied to the selected marker.
+Custom view will be added continuously for all the selected marker, but do not have option to reset the old one.
+Now, you can achieve this using the `ResetOldSelectedView` property.
 If the Boolean set as true, then it will be removed the old view of marker and load the initially rendered marker.

 {% tabs %}